Createdd/Writing/articles/VotingApp.md

 ⭐ Again, as a reminder: Read the Documentation!
 ___

+- first register your app on [twitter apps](https://apps.twitter.com/) and get your settings right (access level and the Callback URL have to be determined!)
+- add passport, passport-twitter and express-session packages to your application
+- create a file defining a passport strategy (twitter)
+- to support login session passport has to serialize and deserialize user
+- pass passport to your passport cofiguration and connect both `passport.initialize` and `passport.session` to your app as middleware (make sure that the express-session is used before!)
+-

-- first create a user schema for mongoose (to track users) -
+create a user schema for mongoose (to track users)
+-